kanbanyte/sepb/assessments/test_report.md

 ### Tested Features
 ### Functional Test Cases
 ### Non-functional Testing
-Following the requirements that were list in the Test Plan, the system was able to repeatedly complete its tasks correctly and consistently, while carrying out its movements in a smooth manner.
+Following the requirements that were listed in the Test Plan, the system was able to repeatedly complete its tasks correctly and consistently while carrying out its movements in a smooth manner.
 This was especially important when moving the assembly tray filled with parts, ensuring that nothing was damaged in the process.

-The testing was also carried out with the participant paying particular attention to the procedures and activities the system carried out, and the participant was notable happy with the results that were produced.
+The testing was also carried out with the participant paying particular attention to the procedures and activities the system carried out.
+As mentioned in the participants feedback, they were notably happy with the results that were produced.

 As planned, the location of all the objects were kept constant, such as the locations of the chips, cases and trays.
 This ensured that the development of the system was targeted more towards the development of the movement and detection algorithms.